Auschwitz's harrowing history | DW | 27.01.2020

 At times it belonged to Austrian territory; at other times, the Duchy of Auschwitz was part of the Kingdom of Bohemia or of the Kingdom of Prussia — and was later once again returned to the Kingdom of Poland.
 And after World War I, it was part of the newly established Polish state.

-After the town had became a railway crossing by the second half of the 19th century, Oświęcim's economy developed quickly.
+After the town was connected to the railways in 1900 , Oswiecim's economy developed quickly.
 Accommodation was needed for the many seasonal and migrant workers in the surrounding industrial areas of Upper Silesia and Bohemia.
 They were housed in newly built brick houses and wooden barracks.
 The buildings were later to form the basis of the Auschwitz National Socialist concentration camp.

-Shortly after the beginning of the Second World War in September 1939, Oświęcim was conquered by the Wehrmacht and annexed by the German Empire.
+Shortly after the beginning of World War II in September 1939, Oswiecim was conquered by the German Wehrmacht and annexed by the German Empire.
 In 1940, under the leadership of Heinrich Himmler, the SS was able to quickly and without much construction work convert the camp area into a concentration camp, the Auschwitz I main camp.
-The vast area of the Auschwitz-Birkenau extermination camp (Auschwitz II), known through historical areal photographs of the US Air Force and the British Royal Air Force, was a later addition.
+The vast area of the Auschwitz-Birkenau extermination camp (Auschwitz II), known through historical areal photographs of the US Air Force and the UK's Royal Air Force, was a later addition.

 2. The Jewish population

 The Nazis' racial "cleansing" policy had the Jewish population displaced to make way for resettled Germans.
 The remaining Polish Jews initially lived cramped together and isolated from the rest of the population in the old town of Oświęcim.
-From 1940 onwards, many also had to work as cheap laborers for the SS, in what was to become the concentration camp.
+From 1940 onwards, many were forced to work as slave laborers for the SS, in what was to become the concentration camp.

 3. The strategic hub